Port of Montevideo

 The Port of Montevideo (Puerto de Montevideo), in the northern part of the Old City of Montevideo, Uruguay, is one of the major ports of South America and plays a very important role in the economy of Uruguay.
 Notably the port includes a number of important facilities including one the countries main tourism terminals and the La Teja Refinery which processes the bulk of the countries oil.

 History

 Montevideo Bay is one of the reasons the city was founded.
 It gives natural protection to ships, although there are now two jetties that protect the harbour entrance of the waves.
 This natural port makes it competitive with the Río de la Plata's other great South American port—the Port of Buenos Aires.

 The main engineering changes occurred between the years 1870 and 1930.
 During this period, built the first wooden pier, several deposits in La Aguada, north and south Rambla, a river port, a new pier, the river basin, and the La Teja Refinery.
 A major storm in 1923 meant that many engineering works in the city had to be repaired.
 Since the second half of the 20th century, physical changes have ceased, after which came a degradation of the area due to national economic stagnation.

+An important architectural monument is the building of the former National Customs Directorate and Port Authority, currently the Navy General Command, designed by Jorge Herrán in 1923.